machdyne/zeitlos/docs/posix.md

 - **Every child has to opt in.** A program that does not know about the hook still writes to the console.
 That is fine for `zcc`, which is ours, and not fine as a general answer for `run`.
-- **The shell has to wait.** Right now `run` returns as soon as the process starts, so there is no window during which output could be relayed and no exit status to report.
+- **The shell has to wait.** `run` returned as soon as the process started, so there was no window during which output could be relayed and no exit status to report.
 Waiting means the shell stops serving its other connections unless it does so by message rather than by blocking.

-Both are Phase 5, alongside pipes, and for the same underlying reason: this shell has no notion of a running child yet, only of a started one.
+The second is **done** -- 5.1, section 9e.
+The first is not, and it is the real limit on this mechanism: `zcc` opts in because it is ours, and `run` has no general answer for a program that does not.

 ### Pipes are Phase 5 -- and coroutines were the wrong answer